Chapter 18.04

 CBC Section 1505 is hereby amended to add Section 1505.0 as follows:

 1505.0 Class “C” wood, and non-rated wood roofs prohibited.
 No Class “C” wood, or non-rated wood roof covering shall be installed on any new or existing building or structure.
-Any reference, table, footnote, or exception allowing Class “C” wood, or “N", or non-classified wood roofing in this code is hereby amended to read as Class “B”.
+Any reference, table, footnote, or exception allowing Class “C” wood, or “N”, or non-classified wood roofing in this code is hereby amended to read as Class “B”.
 Any qualified historical building or structure as defined in Health and Safety Code Section 18955 may utilize alternative roof classifications as provided by the State Historical Building Code.
-Where Title 19 of the SCMC and/or State standards identifies conflicting Wildland/Urban Interface requirements in this jurisdiction are referenced, the most restrictive shall apply.
+Where Title 19 of the SCMC and/or State standards identify conflicting Wildland/Urban Interface requirements in this jurisdiction, the most restrictive shall apply.

-Add sentence to CRC Section R902:
+Add CRC Section R902.0:

-CBC Section 1511 is hereby amended to add Section 1511.0, as follows:
+CBC Section 1512 is hereby amended to add Section 1512.0, as follows:

-1511.0 Overlay on Existing Wood Roofs or Asphalt Shingle Roofs.
+1512.0 Overlay on Existing Wood Roofs or Asphalt Shingle Roofs.
 Re-roofing over Class “C” wood or non-rated wood shakes and wood shingles is prohibited.
 When a roof has one or more layers of roof covering, any layer of which is wood shake or wood shingle, all built-up roof covering shall be completely removed before applying a new roof covering without exception (unless specifically provided for in SCMC Title 18).

-CBC Section 1511.1 is hereby amended to add Exception 3, as follows:
+CBC Section 1512.1 is hereby amended to add Exception 3, as follows:

 3. Minor Work on Existing Wood Roofs.
 The requirements of Section 1511 shall not apply when an existing building or structure with a wood roof covering is subject to roof installation, addition, repair, alteration or replacement of less than 25% of the existing building or structure’s wood roof-covering area, accumulated over the life of the building, commencing on or after the official date of this ordinance.
 In such circumstances, wood roof coverings with a CSFM listed rating may be used, provided the completed roof assembly complies with all other provisions of this code.
 For the purpose of this ordinance, 25% of the wood roof covering area shall be calculated from the area of wood roof covering existing on the effective date of this ordinance.

-CBC Section 1405 is hereby amended to add Section 1405.1, as follows:
+CBC Section 1405 is hereby amended to add to Section 1405.1 a second paragraph, as follows:

 1405.1 Shingles or Shakes.
 A minimum Class “B” Listing by a manufacturer acceptable to the Fire Marshal or the Chief Building Official shall be required for all wood shingles or shakes, and other shingles or shakes that may be used for exterior wall covering referred to elsewhere in this code.
 No Class “C” wood and non-rated wood shakes or wood shingles shall be installed as an exterior wall covering on any new or existing building or structure.
 Wood shingles shall meet the minimum thickness requirements of Table 1404.2.